How to Become a Viator Supplier and What You Need to Get Started

 Like with other OTAs, it’s good practice to consider things like seasonality and the type of activity you offer.
 Viator is a great source of last-minute bookings to fill capacity that would otherwise be wasted.
-However, selling through your own website and direct channels should take priority so keep that in mind when you decide on the number of booking slots you offer the platform.
+However, selling through your own website and direct channels should take priority so keep that in mind when you decide on the number of booking slots you offer on the platform.

 How to sign up as a Viator supplier